Australian Institute of Health and Welfare (2021) Family, domestic and sexual violence, AIHW, Australian Government, accessed 27 June 2022.

 Sexual violence covers sexual behaviours carried out against a person’s will.
 This can occur in the context of family or domestic violence, or be perpetrated by other people known to the victim or by strangers (ABS 2017b).

-The Australian Bureau of Statistics (ABS) 2016 Personal Safety Survey (PSS) indicates that since the age of 15:
+The most recent Australian Bureau of Statistics (ABS) Personal Safety Survey (PSS) in 2016 indicated that since the age of 15:

 Source: ABS 2017a.